 Help us spread the word!

 Mail checks to GrassRoots Garbage Gang at PO Box 1480, Ocean Park WA 98640

-The Long Beach Peninsula, on Washington’s southernmost coast, boasts 28 miles of sandy Pacific Ocean beach.
+On Washington State’s southernmost coast, we boast 28 miles of sandy Pacific Ocean beach.
 Like beaches everywhere, it sees a tremendous amount of humanity’s garbage being tossed or washed ashore.

-The original group called itself the GrassRoots Garbage Gang because that’s what it was, a very grassroots group of folks who were distressed by the trash on the beaches.
+In 2001, a group of local residents began an all-volunteer effort to tackle the garbage along these beaches.
+We’ve completed over 48 cleanups and collected nearly 500 tons!
+We call ourselves the GrassRoots Garbage Gang because that’s what we are, a very grassroots group of folks who are distressed by the trash on the beaches.
 Since that time, the effort has mushroomed, with volunteers coming from all over the state to help out at one or all three of the annual cleanups.